tulio-a-cardinal/slide-rule-scales/README.md

 ## Visual Example
 ![visual preview](./visual_example.png)
-A set of front and back circular slide rule scales created using multiple outputs from scripts using this library.
+A set of front and back circular slide rule scales created using the outputs from `VisualExample.py`.

 ## Required Python libraries